Why Is My Car Revving On Its Own While Driving, Stationary Or In Park?

 If you have a Gasoline Direct Injection engine, it will have a fuel pressure sensor instead of a fuel pressure regulator.
 This fuel pressure sensor sends signals to the ECU to control the solenoid valve of a camshaft-driven GDI fuel pump.

-12. Stuck EGR Valve
+12. Stuck EGR Valve Affecting Exhaust Gas Recirculation

-The EGR valve (exhaust gas recirculation) is a device that allows part of the exhaust gases to recirculate back into the intake manifold to utilize the heat of exhaust gases and to reduce the NOx emissions by re-burning exhaust gases.
-If the EGR valve becomes stuck, the car will rev up without any input from the driver.
+The EGR valve (exhaust gas recirculation) is a device that allows part of the exhaust gases to recirculate back into the intake manifold to reduce the NOx emissions by re-burning exhaust gases and reducing combustion temperature.

 The EGR valve is controlled by the ECU.
 EGR valve is only opened when the engine is just started and is at idle so that heat of exhaust gases can be utilized for efficient combustion and to warm up the engine.